helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 2. Click **New** to create a functional location type.
 3. Insert a functional location type ID in the **Functional location type** field and a name in the **Name** field.
 4. Select a stage group in the **Functional location stage group** field.
-Refer to the ///"Functional Location Stages" section for more information on functional location stages and stage groups.
+Refer to the [Functional Location Stages](#functional-location-stages) section for more information on functional location stages and stage groups.

 5. Select the **Multiple objects** check box if it should be possible to install more than one object on the functional location.
 6. Select the **Update object dimension** check box if you want objects installed on a functional location of this type to automatically use the financial dimensions related to the functional location.
 This means that if you change financial dimensions in the **Functional location** detail view, and the functional location uses a functional location type with this check box selected, financial dimensions are automatically updated on all objects installed on that functional location.